-San Antonio Mission Trail is a 15.2 mile lightly trafficked loop trail located near San Antonio, TX that features a river and is good for all skill levels.
+San Antonio Mission Trail is a 15.2 mile lightly trafficked loop trail located near San Antonio, Texas that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash